ivanbuzyka/SolrCloud.InDocker/readme.md

 ## Prerequisites

-### Create SSL certificate and local CA
+1. Since the simplified image does not provide the HTTPS, the prerequisite is to have SSL offloading on the network facility in front on the container.

-For detailed steps - check for exampel this file ```./SolrVersions/8.1.1/certificates/readme.md``` Once the certificate is created (named and have appropriate certificate password - as it described in the mentioned above readme.md), it will be mapped when creating container to the folder inside container.
+2. The simplified image does not support volumes to persist collections permanently, therefore be ready that collections will be wiped out when container removed

 ## To run